michelesalvagno/autoregulation/README.md

 The script allows researchers and clinicians to compute MxA values from arterial blood pressure (ABP) and cerebral blood flow velocity (CBFV) signals, offering a simple and reproducible way to assess autoregulation at the bedside or in research settings.

+## script origin

+This script is based on a previous version originally developed some years ago by our intensive care research group at **Erasme Hospital, Université Libre de Bruxelles (ULB), Belgium** under the supervision of prof. Fabio Silvio Taccone.
+The current version of the script has been updated for compatibility with MATLAB 2024 and improved for greater clarity, and ease of use.

+## requirements

+- MATLAB R2021b or later
+- Input file: `filename.txt` (must contain PA and BFV signals in columns)

+## citation

+If you use this script for academic work or research, please cite our GitHub repository and acknowledge _Department of Intensive Care - Erasme Hospital - ULB Bruxelles_.

+---

-## overview
+## Overview

-Cerebral autoregulation is a critical physiological mechanism that maintains constant cerebral blood flow despite fluctuations in systemic arterial pressure.
-The MxA index quantifies this relationship by computing the moving Pearson correlation coefficient between slow waves of ABP and CBFV.

 The script:
-- Takes input time series of ABP and CBFV
+1. Loads time series data for PA and BFV.
-- Applies smoothing and resampling
+2. Cleans signal artifacts using thresholds and linear interpolation.
+3. Allows manual exclusion of noisy segments via interactive zoom and selection.
-- Segments the signals into windows
+4. Segments the signals into X-minute epochs (we usually use 3 or 5 minutes).
-- Computes the Pearson correlation coefficient over each segment
-- Outputs the MxA value and optionally visualizes the process

-## Script Origin

-This script is based on a previous version originally developed by our intensive care research group at **Erasme Hospital, Université Libre de Bruxelles (ULB), Belgium** under the supervision of prof. Fabio Silvio Taccone.
-The current version has been modified and updated to adapt the script to the new version of MatLAB 2024, and clarity, robustness, and ease of use.

-## Requirements

-- MATLAB R2024b or later
+5. Calculates moving averages and the MXA index (correlation between PA and BFV).
+6. Summarizes key results in a final table.

+---

 ## How to Use

+1. Place your input file `filename.txt` in the working directory.
+2. Run the script.
+3. When prompted:
+   - Use `f` to zoom in horizontally on a plot.
+   - Select two points with your mouse to define a noisy segment.
+   - Use `e` to finish segment selection.
+4. The script will automatically perform interpolations, cuts, and epoch-based analysis.

+---

+## Signal Preprocessing

+- **Sampling rate (`fs`)**: 100 Hz
+- Signals:
+  - **CBFV**: Column number to adjust if needed
+  - **PA**: Column number to adjust if needed

+Both signals are cleaned by excluding values outside defined thresholds:
+- PA: 10–300 mmHg
+- BFV: 10–300 cm/s

+Missing or outlier data is linearly interpolated.

+---

+## Manual Artifact Removal

+You can interactively remove segments of noise from both BFV and PA:
+- Click to select start and end of noisy segments
+- The script keeps track of percentage of signal removed

+---

-## Citation
+## Epoch Division

-If you use this script for academic work or clinical research, please cite our GitHub repository and acknowledge _Department of Intensive Care - Erasme Hospital - ULB Bruxelles_.
+Signals are divided into **minute epochs** (if 3 minutes : ~18,000 samples) after cleaning.
+Only clean data segments (NaNs excluded) are used for analysis.

+---

+## Moving Average and Correlation

+- Moving averages calculated using a pre-defined overlapping 10-second windows (1000 samples) (we also used 5-second windows) with 50% overlap (step of 500 samples - we also used 20% or 80% of overlap).
+- For each epoch:
+  - Moving average is computed separately for PA and BFV
+  - **MXA** (Pearson correlation between averaged PA and BFV) is computed

 ---